Political Science Graduate Programs — Graduate Certificate, MPA, PhD

 Requirements

-The PhD curriculum includes core courses, a research methodology sequence, the student’s choice of either the Public Administration or Public Policy track, and a series of electives where students develop expertise in chosen area of specialization.
-Details about the requirements for both tracks are given below.
+The PhD curriculum includes core courses, a research methodology sequence, and two subfields.
+Details about the requirements for the subfields are given below.

 Core Courses